If it’s your first visit to Chamonix in winter, here’s my top five picks.

-This is the top of my summer list too – as one of France’s most popular attractions, it is hardly a secret.
+This is the top of my summer list too – it is hardly a secret!
 But it’s popular for a reason – a truly incredible experience…mind-bending scenery extends in every direction.
 It’s worth getting up early for, the clarity of early morning is spectacular.
 Remember in winter it can be very, very cold!
 Bring warm clothes, a hat, scarf, gloves, wear thick socks etc. It has indoor areas too, including the glass box photo-opportunity of “Step Into The Void”, but you want to be able to explore the exterior terraces.

 If you’re here to ski, you can look into skiing the Vallée Blanche, a world-famous 20km off-piste route which starts from here, and a highlight of any ski or snowboard trip.
 If this isn’t for you, it’s still worth a look through the exit for a dramatic view of the ridge.